 - Improving scale of VIP load balancing with epic moby#37372, which closes the issue for this famous early attempt to scale a production-level Swarm to 50k services.
 Includes improving CPU performance of large task deployments swarmkit#2675.

 - Windows Server 1709 and 1803 now support full Swarm networking including overlay networks, routing mesh, and VIP's.
-Swarm can also create tasks that use Hyper-V isolation. moby#34424
+Here's Microsoft's announcement about it.
+Note that you need to run Server Core 1709 or newer VM's and also Docker 18.03 or newer for this to work.
+Also be aware of Windows container version compatibility limits.
+Swarm can also create tasks that use Hyper-V isolation or Process isolation in docker run, swarm create, and stack deploy. moby#34424

 - Changing raft replication to a streaming snapshot model for improving scale and performance of large swarms swarmkit#2458.